realDestroyer/org-vscode/README.md

 ## 🚀 What is Org-vscode?

-Organize your thoughts, tasks, projects, and notes — all inside VSCode — using a minimal Org file format powered by Unicode symbols (optional) and intuitive keyboard controls.
+Organize your thoughts, tasks, projects, and notes — all inside VSCode — using a minimal Org file format with Org-compatible `*` headings (recommended) and optional decorative Unicode rendering.

 Whether you're an Emacs power user or just want a highly structured task system, Org-vscode is built to help you: